 - Brush both sides of the turkey bacon in the honey hot sauce mixture, using a pastry brush or similar tool4 slices Turkey bacon

 - Place strips of turkey bacon in a single layer in the preheated air fryer basket or tray, allowing some air space between them.
-If you need to trim your slices in half to fit, that’s perfectly fine
+Trim your slices to fit if needed

 - While turkey bacon is cooking, slice tomatoes and lettuce using a serrated knife on a cutting board2 slices Tomato, 2 leaves Romaine lettuce